adibzailan/speckle-sharp-connectors/_DOCUMENTATION/_PLANS/_REVIT_SPECKLE_UI_IMPROVEMENTS/20250703_1055-speckle_ui_revit_improvements.md

 ## Conclusion

 The web-based UI approach used by the Speckle for Revit connector provides significant opportunities for improvement while maintaining native integration.
-By enhancing error reporting, improving the visual design, optimizing performance, and adding offline capabilities, we can create a more robust and user-friendly experience for Speckle users within Revit.
+By enhancing error reporting, improving the visual design and optimzing performance, we can create a more robust and user-friendly experience for Speckle users within Revit.

 With access to the frontend repository (speckle-connectors-dui), we can implement comprehensive UI improvements using a coordinated approach between the frontend and backend components.
 This enables us to create a more cohesive and responsive user experience while maintaining the benefits of the web-based UI architecture.